 Sometimes these pirated recipes don’t always turn out, but I’m happy to say, this one was spot on!
 The secret is canned San Marzano tomatoes – please spend the few extra bucks to get the good Italian kind.
 I use Cento brand.

 There is a lot of controversy in the tomato world (like there is one…a tomato world I mean.) on whether there is a real difference in taste between regular canned tomatoes and Italian San Marzano’s.
 For me – there is.
 I’ve used both and the Marzano have a deeper, richer flavor and better color.
 There are some copy cat brands out there.
-Safeway now makes there own “Marzano Type” tomatoes, but I have not tried them.
+Safeway now carries it’s own brand called “Marzano Type” tomatoes, but I have not tried them.
 They are considerably cheaper – would love to know if anyone has used them or an equivalent.

 This makes a big old batch – eat half and freeze the rest.
 It’s healthy and very low in calorie.
 Vegan and Gluten free.